NabilHadi/calculator/README.md

 # calculator
-A Simple calculator with HTML, CSS, and Javascript
+A Simple calculator made using HTML, CSS, and Javascript